This document was written by AI and has been manually reviewed.

 "msg_format": "{msg}",

-"webhook_title": "{username} ({user_id}) @ {from}",
+"webhook_title": "{user} ({user_id}) @ {from}",

 "webhook_avatar": "{user_avatar}"